December 18

 The children were happy to be able to run and touch a little more than they could in the jungle.

+We got to the Old City, started at Marin central, and walked uphill to Plaza Grande.
 We passed an interesting assortment of shops selling all manner of things and individuals standing in the street with the oddest and most specific things for sale: women's razors, toilet paper, chapstick, hats, etc. But like one guy standing in the street pushing only women's razors for $1 each.
 There's something about economics and how this happens that I do not understand.
 If you look closely at the guy standing to the side in the following picture, you'll see another example.
-He was selling sandals that he apparently made on the spot- so you could choose your bottom and whatever color of string material you wanted:
+He was selling sandals that he apparently made on the spot- so you could choose your bottom and whatever color of string material you wanted: At least that involves some art compared with the razor seller.

 Later we saw bundles of cherries, other fruit, ice cream carts, tacky Christmas decorations, and bundles of Christmas candy being hawked for $1.
 Alli's favorite were the 20-lb bags of animal crackers—bags the same size and design as giant dog food bags, but full of animal crackers.